HMS Anson (79): Operational history

 In June 1942, the pre-First World War battleship HMS Centurion was disguised as Anson in the Mediterranean Sea, acting as a decoy during Operation Vigorous.
 In July 1943 Anson took part in the diversionary moves designed to draw attention away from the preparations for Operation Husky, and in October that year, with Duke of York and the US cruiser Tuscaloosa, provided cover for Operation Leader, in which the US aircraft carrier Ranger mounted air strikes against German shipping off Norway.
 In February 1944, in company with the French battleship Richelieu and a force of cruisers and destroyers, Anson stood by in the same capacity while aircraft from the aircraft carrier HMS Furious carried out air strikes against German targets in Norway during Operation Bayleaf, and on 3 April she provided cover for Operation Tungsten, a successful air strike against the German battleship Tirpitz, during which she served as flagship for Vice Admiral Sir Henry Moore.

 Anson was decommissioned for a refit in June 1944 and did not return to the fleet until March 1945, when she sailed with Duke of York to join the British Pacific Fleet.
 By the time she arrived in the theatre, hostilities were all but over.
 She left Sydney on 15 August for Hong Kong with Duke of York, and along with a task force of other ships from Britain and the Commonwealth, accepted the surrender of the Japanese forces occupying Hong Kong.
 She was also present in Tokyo Bay during the official Japanese surrender aboard USS Missouri.

 It is reported that Anson never once fired her main armament in anger.

-Post war era
+Post-war era

 Following the war Anson was the flagship of the 1st Battle Squadron of the British Pacific Fleet and helped to liberate Hong Kong.
 After a brief refit, Anson sailed from Sydney to Hobart in February 1946 to collect the Duke and Duchess of Gloucester (the Duke was then Governor-General of Australia) and return them to Sydney.

 Anson arrived back in British waters on 29 July 1946 and after a short refit was returned to peacetime duties.
-In November 1949, Anson was placed in reserve and in 1951 she was towed to Gare Loch.
+In July 1949 Anson took part in Exercise Verity.
+November 1949, Anson was placed in reserve and in 1951 she was towed to Gare Loch.
 On 17 December 1957 she was purchased for scrap by Shipbreaking Industries, Faslane.
 A selection of her timbers would be reused to make souvenirs of different types.